kristyanne/fe-starter/README.md

 The main differences when building for production mode:

-- sass-maps will not be included.
+- CSS will be minified and source maps exluded.
-- JS will be minified source maps will be exluded.
+- JS will be minified and source maps exluded.

 ## TODO's/Improvements
 1. Have added task and dependencies for stylelint (postcss linting).
 Keeping scss-lint for now too incase it's crap but if it works out then we can remove the Ruby/Bundler dependencies.
 Exciting.